daneshbadlani/daneshbadlani.github.io/README.md

-This is the code for my personal website using Github Pages and Jekyll.
+This is the code for my personal website using Github Pages.